janhartigan/FractalJS/README.markdown

 	 * @type Int
 	 */
 	maxIterations: 300,

+	/* The escape value to be used during the iterations.
+If the modulus squared of the current value of Z reaches above this, consider
+	 * the point outside the set
+	 *
+	 * @type Int
+	 */
+	escapeValue: 4,

 	/* The color range multiplier.
 This number represents the number of times the color spectrum repeats itself.
 	 *